A Guide to Common Law Relationships in British Columbia

 The court looks at the overall nature of the relationship holistically.
 Short-term cohabitation for convenience, like roommate arrangements, does not qualify as common law.

-How Common Law Status Affects Your Rights in British Columbia?
+How Does the Common Law Status Affect Your Rights in BC?

 How Common Law Status Affects Your Rights in British Columbia